 Your homeowner orientation is an introduction to your new home and its many features.
 We follow a preplanned agenda and a set route through the home to assure that we cover everything.
-Therefore, all persons attending the orientation are required to remain together during the demonstration.

-Our homeowner orientation provides you with a-
+Our homeowner orientation provides you with a -

 - Demonstration of your new home. - Review of key points about maintenance and home warranty coverage. - Confirmation that - The overall quality of your home is equal to the overall quality of our model homes. - We installed selections as you ordered them. - Small parts (such as the kitchen sink strainer) are present. - Applicable manufacturer documents are included. - All cosmetic surfaces are in good and acceptable condition.